 #5.
 Initiative: Issuance of liens for delinquent City fees.
-ORDINANCE NO. 2014-24 Category of Issues Addressed (check all that apply) X □ Organization X □ Administration □ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $\mathbf{X}\square$ or a plan amendment $\square$ ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A SUCCESSES - In the space below, please provide a brief narrative highlighting the implementation of this initiative and any metrics used to track performance.
-The City of Martinsburg has implemented new procedures for issuing lien These new procedures have proven to be more cost effective and have obtaining liens. • LESSONS LEARNED - In the space below, please provide a brief narrative his during implementation of this revenue initiative that would benefit other m N/A \
+ORDINANCE NO. 2014-24 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+The City of Martinsburg has implemented new procedures for issuing lien.
+These new procedures have proven to be more cost effective and have obtaining liens.
+LESSONS LEARNED - In the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring in the space below, please provide a brief narrative hiduring in the space below, please provide a brief narrative hiduring in the space below.

 #6.
-Initiative: Implement a Municipal Sales Tax ORDINANCE NO. 2014-25 Was this tax initiative a part of your original plan application $\mathbf{X}\square$ or a plan amendment $\square$ ?
-Has the ordinance(s) needed to implement this initiative been enacted? $X\square$ Yes $\square$ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-Sales Tax (July, 2017 - June, 2018) \$4,231,850 Less B&O Tax Reduction - - (295,460) NET REVENUE GAIN \$3,936,390 EXPENDITURES: Police/Municipal Curt Facility Project Funding \$2,136,390 General Fund O&M - \$1,800,000 (Lost B&O Taxes, Staffing needs, Economic Development Department, Stormwater Department, etc.) SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+Initiative: Implement a Municipal Sales Tax ORDINANCE NO. 2014-25 Was this tax initiative a part of your original plan application $\mathbf{x} \square$ or a plan amendment 🗆 or N/A 🗆 Has the ordinance(s) needed to implement this in nitiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+Decem ber 18, 2014 If no, please describe challenges faced in enactin g the related ordinance(s) N/A REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+Sales Tax (July, 2018 - June, 2019) \$4,471,140 Less B&O Tax Reduction - (312,457) NET REVENUE GAIN \$4,158,695 EXPENDITURES: (July, 2018 - June, 2019) Police/Municipal Court Facility Project Funding \$6,610,040 General Fund O&M - \$1,800,000 (Lost B&O Taxes, Staffing needs, Economic Development Department, Stormwater Departments, etc.) Health Insurance Trust (OPEB) Funding \$ 200,000 Retirement Funding (Police/Fire Pension) \$ 500,000 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
 Presently, Sales Tax Revenue is being placed in a Special Revenue Fund (Sales Tax Fund).
 Use of these funds have been programmed by City Council for capital improvements, operating budget, City services, debt reduction, etc. Police/Municipal Court Facility Project Funding - Total Project Cost - \$13.5M The City was able to reduce B&O Tax (Retail 10%; Wholesale - 10% and eliminate Amusement Tax).
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 N/A